rjsf-team/react-jsonschema-form/docs/usage/validation.md

 To take control over how the form errors are displayed, you can define an *error list template* for your form.
 This list is the form global error list that appears at the top of your forms.

-An error list template is basically a React stateless component being passed errors as props so you can render them as you like:
+An error list template is basically a React stateless component being passed errors as props, so you can render them as you like:

 ```tsx
 import validator from "@rjsf/validator-ajv6";